twocentsmusic/PSYC341OER/_pages/sensation-perception.md

 <figure style="float:right;margin-left:10px;margin-top:7px;width:50%">
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/ghostpepper.jpg" >
     <figcaption> Ghost Pepper, also known as Bhut Jolokia is one of the hottest peppers in the world, it’s 10 times hotter than a habanero, and 400 times hotter than tabasco sauce.
 What do you think would happen to your taste receptor cells if you took a bite out of this little guy?
-[Image: Richard Elzey, https://goo.gl/suJHNg, CC BY 2.0, https://goo.gl/9uSnqN] </figcaption>
+[6] </figcaption>
 </figure>

 Taste works in a similar fashion to smell, only with receptors found in the taste buds of the tongue, called **taste receptor cells**.
 To clarify a common misconception, taste buds are not the bumps on your tongue (papillae), but are located in small divots around these bumps.
 These receptors also respond to chemicals from the outside environment, except these chemicals, called **tastants**, are contained in the foods we eat.
 The binding of these chemicals with taste receptor cells results in our perception of the five basic tastes: sweet, sour, bitter, salty and umami (savory)—although some scientists argue that there are more (Stewart et al., 2010).
 Researchers used to think these tastes formed the basis for a map-like organization of the tongue; there was even a clever rationale for the concept, about how the back of the tongue sensed bitter so we would know to spit out poisons, and the front of the tongue sensed sweet so we could identify high-energy foods.
 However, we now know that all areas of the tongue with taste receptor cells are capable of responding to every taste (Chandrashekar, Hoon, Ryba, & Zuker, 2006).